mekhanikov/rotatearray/README.md

 - JRE 1.6+
 - Maven3

-to start from CLI:
+to start tests type in cmd.exe or in bash: mvn test

-mvn clean install
+You can also import the project from your IDE as Maven project.